InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 Take a look on this documentation repository about this[ Azure Assistants](https://github.com/olivMertens/AzureOpenAiAssistants))

+### Gpts capture with RAG and functions
+An example of a Gpt's with setup to be able to retrieve informations from documents and some functions
 ![Sandbox assistants Open](img/gptsfunctions.png)

 ## Gen AI Products in Real World (Optional)